Samsung GT-E1200

-The Samsung E1200 (also known as Samsung Pusha and Samsung Keystone 2) is a mobile phone made by Samsung.
+The Samsung E1200 (also known as Samsung Pusha, Samsung Guru1200 and Samsung Keystone LL) is a mobile phone made by Samsung.

-This phone was released in 2012 through Tesco in the UK.
-It was discontinued in 2015 when the Samsung Guru FM E1202 was released as its successor.
+This phone was announced in 24 October 2011 through Tesco in the UK.
+It is the successor to the Samsung E1180 and the predecessor to the Galaxy Young, and was discontinued in 2015 when the Samsung Guru FM E1202 was released as its successor.
+Samsung brought it back in 2021.

 Hardware

 The case of the Samsung GT-E1200 is made of two pieces of plastic, and the back of the phone has a special finish.
 The buttons are rubberized and dust-proof, including the power button, which also acts as a call hang-up button.
 The phone features a TFT LCD display capable of displaying 65,536 colors and a keyboard which has a five-way control button.
 The device has physical dimensions of 108 x 45 x 13.5 mm and weighs 65 grams.